-I grew up in a suburban middle-class city near Toronto, Ontario with great parents and two older sisters.
+I grew up in a suburban middle-class city family near Toronto, Ontario with great parents and two older sisters.
 Being an early 80’s kid, I was privy to being brainwashed with Doug and The Slugs music – knowing the words but not understanding the context behind the hilarity of ‘Making It Work” or heartbreak of “Tropical Rainstorm”.
 At a young age all I knew was that their music was so much fun to sing and dance to, and my parents didn’t hold back when hauling us 3 kids to concerts we were allowed to attend – (thank you 1980’s loose bar law days!).

 Oh, the memories of driving up to the family cottage while my parents would blare Doug and the Slugs, and I sat between my sisters in the back, interchangeably singing to the music while annoying one another for the 2 1/2 hour ride.

 I don’t remember as much as other family members do.
 My Mom laughs as she tells the story of going to a Doug and the Slugs concert at Ontario Place in the late 80’s/early 90’s, and Doug taking the disposable camera from my eldest sister Jennifer to take a picture of his crotch – which apparently made the Toronto Star?!
 Doug was always known to walk into the crowd and mess with the audience.
 Now it makes sense why there a a view empty slots in this section of the family album!
 Many people would react by laughing and cheering back then – perhaps not as much in today’s world…

 A decade or so later, Doug hadn’t lost his flare – I remember when a family friend won a free CD for unzipping his pants to show his boxers at a show.
 My mom still laughs to this day, (and the family friend I fact-checked with recalls the win with nostalgia, but asks I don’t share his name, as is a ‘big shot’ in his industry!).